maomaoaichirou/wangyi-test/readme.md

 - Login to AWS Management Console and Generate a new KeyPair.
 Save the downloaded key
 - Configure AWS CLI with a new AWS Access Key and a secret generated on AWS
 - Create EC2 instance and use SSH to connect it
-- Install git, docker, golang/dep(if compile from source) on EC2
+- Install git, docker, golang(if compile from source) on EC2
 - Create/Login a Github account, generate an SSH key on EC2 and add the SSH key to GH account
-- On EC2, clone git repo from github and unzip into desired location ./gocode
+- On EC2, clone git repo from github and unzip into desired location
-- Create CircleCi account connecting with github repo, also need add ssh key.
+- Create CircleCi account connecting with github repo

 ## Deployment Architecture

 ![DeployFramework1](./DeployFramework1.png)

-- To achieve High Availability in AWS, it is recommended to run services across multiple Availability Zones by using AWS services such as Load Balancers, and deploying Amazon EC2 instances in multiple Availability Zones.
+- To achieve High Availability in AWS, it is recommended to use AWS services such as Load Balancers, and deploying Amazon EC2 instances in multiple Availability Zones.

 - To achieve front end auto scaling, create Amazon EC2 Auto Scaling Group to launch or terminate APP instances automatically based on user-defined policies, schedules, and health checks, and automatically distributes instances across multiple Availability Zones to make applications Highly Available.